myparcelnl/woocommerce/readme.txt

 = Main features =
 - Export single orders or batches of orders
+- Print MyParcel labels directly from WooCommerce (PDF)
+- Create multiple shipments for the same order
+- Send all type of shipments available from parcels to mailbox packages
 - Define preset MyParcel shipping options (signature required, extra insurance, etc.)
 - Modify the MyParcel shipping options per order before exporting
 - Extra checkout fields to separate street name, house number and house number suffix for more precise address data
 - View the status of the shipment in the order details page
 - Add track&trace link to the order confirmation email
-- Print MyParcel labels directly from WooCommerce (PDF)

 A MyParcel API account is required for this plugin!
-Get one at info@myparcel.nl
+You can create this in your account or contact MyParcel at info@myparcel.nl

 == Installation ==